Skip to content

 Webhooks are in alpha, which includes support for a single event: a successful buf push on a repository.

 Webhooks are disabled by default.
 Contact Support or your Buf representative if you want webhooks enabled for your private BSR instance.
-If webhooks are enabled, then by default they will process batches of up to 20 events every 5 seconds.
+If webhooks are enabled, then by default they process batches of up to 20 events every 5 seconds.

 Integrating consists of writing an event listener and then subscribing to events.
 The event listener must implement the EventService and subscriptions are managed through the WebhookService.
 These services can be easily interacted with using the Connect library, as shown below in Webhooks with Connect.